ska-telescope/developer.skatelescope.org/src/tutorial/database-integration.rst

 Configure database parameters (``values.yaml``)
 -----------------------------------------------

-Prior to deploying the TangoDB, it maybe necessary to customise the configuration.
+Prior to deploying the TangoDB, it may be necessary to customise the configuration.
 Create a :literal:`values.yaml` and set parameters like so:

 .. code:: bash